The trap: Most organizations deploying AI today are breeding faster horses. They are not building automobiles.

 The question worth asking every leader piloting AI is narrow and unflattering: if this pilot succeeds beyond your best-case projection, does the org chart need to change?

-If the answer is no, you are in Q1 or Q2 — a faster horse.
-The economics may be real, but the bet is small.
-You will capture single-digit percentage gains and be out-competed by anyone willing to rewire the workflow.
+If the answer is no, you are in Q1 or Q3 — a faster horse or an exoskeleton.
+Q1 is the honest version; Q3 is the pitch-deck version.
+Either way, the org shape caps what AI can reach, and you will be out-competed by anyone willing to rewire the workflow.

-If the answer is yes — fewer roles, merged functions, entire pipelines disappearing — you are either in Q3 (costly reorg, thin payoff) or Q4 (costly reorg, non-linear payoff).
-The job of strategy is to make sure the bet lands in Q4 and not Q3.
+If the answer is yes — fewer roles, merged functions, entire pipelines disappearing — you are either in Q2 (costly reorg, thin payoff) or Q4 (costly reorg, non-linear payoff).
+The job of strategy is to make sure the bet lands in Q4 and not Q2.

-There is no fifth option in which the technology is transformational and the org is unchanged.
-That is the part the faster-horse posture is quietly denying.
+There is no fifth quadrant where the technology is transformational and the org is unchanged.
+Q3 is the fantasy that one exists.

 What to do next

 - Audit your AI pilots.
 Place each one in the matrix.
-Most will land in Q1 or Q2.
+Most will land in Q1 or Q3 — either a faster horse or an exoskeleton claim on top of one.
 That is fine as a starting point.
 It is not fine as an ending point.

 - Budget for at least one Q4 bet.
 Not every program has to be transformative, but a portfolio of only faster horses is a slow-motion loss.